RuedigerMoeller/kontraktor/README.md

 Kontraktor implements a typed actor model to avoid message definition+handling boilerplate code.
 Additionally this integrates well with code completion and refactoring of modern IDEs.

-Kontraktor uses runtime-generated proxy instances which put all calls to the proxy onto a queue.
+Kontraktor uses runtime-generated (javassist) proxy instances which put all calls to the proxy onto a queue.
 The real actor instance then reads method invocations (=messages) from this queue in a dedicated thread.

 E.g.